-Delivery Type(s): Mobile/Non-Resident, Residential, Virtual Duration (in Hours): 24.0
+Training Provider: Emergency Management Institute Delivery Type(s): Mobile/Non-Resident, Residential, Virtual Continuing Education Units: General: 22.5

 The E/L/G 2300 Intermediate Emergency Operations Center Functions is a three-day course with the goal of assisting individuals and jurisdictions who desire to develop or improve their Emergency Operation Centers (EOC).
 By the end of the course, students will be able to demonstrate, through activities and a Final Exam, the managerial and operational roles of the modern-day EOC as a NIMS Command and Coordination functional group operating within a Multiagency Coordination System (MACS).